yisel260/class-quiz/README.md

 - a section has many students
 - a teacher has many quizzes
 - a student has many assingments
+- a quiz is assigned to many students
 - a quiz has many questions
 - a question has many options